NullCascade/morrowind-mods/MWSE/lua/nc/save/readme.txt

       quicksave) instead of the quicksave.
 This can be turned off in the config, in which case the latest quicksave is loaded instead.
     * Allows a hard save to be performed, creating a brand new save in a slot that the doesn't count against the rotating slot system.
-This save will hav a nane that includes the timestamp of the save.
+This save will have a name that includes the timestamp of the save.
 To create a hard save, hold Alt and press the QuickSave key.
     * Autosaves are expanded to happen on other events.
 These events can be turned